Real Estate Housing Market Crash

 The next 5 years will also see huge technological changes in the real estate sector, which could impact the demand and supply.
 The housing market is coming off a year in which home prices in the United States increased by an unsustainable 18.8%.
 Will the market continue to grow at this rate or will it be a little less frenetic this year?

-The housing market is even tighter now than it was prior to the spring 2021 housing frenzy.
-The lack of inventory and decade-high interest rates likely weighed heavily on the minds of prospective buyers in April.
 An already challenging market with limited inventory and record price growth has become even more unfavorable for homebuyers as a result of an unprecedented interest rate increase.
-Even industry titans like Zillow decreased their bullishness in May, decreasing their projected home price growth rate from 20.9% to 11.6% growth through April 2023.
+Even industry titans like Zillow decreased their bullishness in September 2022, decreasing their projected home price growth rate for the next twelve months to 1.3 percent.

 One of the most widely held housing market predictions for 2022 & 2023 is that inventory will remain scarce but price appreciation will be slower than it was in the last two years.
-While spring and summer will likely see an increase in listings, it is unlikely that there will be enough to meet demand.
-The housing market has been particularly robust in the pandemic, with high demand for homes in almost every area of the nation.
-The same trend will follow from 2022 to 2023.
+While spring and summer will likely see an increase in listings, there is unlikely to be enough to meet demand.
+The housing market has been particularly robust during the pandemic, with high demand for homes in almost every region of the nation.

-However, some significant hurdles are approaching the US housing market.
-Most experts had predicted mortgage rates for housing to rise this year.
 The cost of borrowing money through mortgages has been steadily increasing this year.
 Most experts predicted that mortgage rates would climb this year, but they did so more quickly than expected, averaging more than 4% for 30-year fixed-rate mortgages in mid-February.
 Around mid-April, it surged to 5.28 percent, the highest level since April 2010, and the uptick continues.
+As of now, the current average rate for the benchmark 30-year fixed mortgage has topped 7%.